Non-Asymptotic Sequential Tests for Overlapping Hypotheses and application to near optimal arm identification in bandit models: AYMPTOTICALLY OPTIMAL STRATEGIES FOR -BEST ARM IDENTIFICATION

 In the particular case in which $\mu_a > \mu^+ - \epsilon$ and $\mu_b = \mu^+$, the interval $\cI_{a,b}^{\epsilon}$ is reduced to the point $\mu^+ - \epsilon$ and the mapping $g_b(x) = d(\mu_a,\mu^+ - \epsilon)$ is constant.
 Besides this degenerate case, $\cI_{a,b}^{\epsilon}$ is a non-degenerate compact interval, and one can leverage this property to show that the mapping $x \mapsto g_b(x)$ is increasing.
 Moreover, it satisfies $g_b(0)=d(\mu_a,\mu_a \wedge (\mu^+-\epsilon))$ and $\lim_{x\rightarrow \infty} g_b(x) = d(\mu_a,(\mu_b-\epsilon)\vee \mu^-)$.
 Therefore, one can define the inverse mapping We furthermore define the constant mapping $x_a(y) = 1$ for all $y \in \big[d(\mu_a,\mu_a \wedge (\mu^+-\epsilon)),d(\mu_a,(\max_{b\neq a} \mu_b - \epsilon)\vee\mu^-)\big)$.

-To state Proposition~\ref{prop:OptimalWeights} below, which provides a more explicit expression of the weights $w_\epsilon^{*,a}(\bm\mu)$, we also introduce the notation $\lambda_b(x)$ for the minimizer in~\eqref{def:gb}:
+To state Theorem~\ref{prop:OptimalWeights} below, which provides a more explicit expression of the weights $w_\epsilon^{*,a}(\bm\mu)$, we also introduce the notation $\lambda_b(x)$ for the minimizer in~\eqref{def:gb}:

-The proof of Proposition~\ref{prop:OptimalWeights} is given in Appendix~\ref{proof:OptimalWeights}.
-It hinges on the fact that at the optimum all the values of $g_b(w_b/w_a)$ are identical, which allows to re-parameterize the optimization problem by their common value, $y$.
+The proof of Theorem~\ref{prop:OptimalWeights}, given in Appendix~\ref{proof:OptimalWeights}, hinges on the fact that at the optimum all the values of $g_b(w_b/w_a)$ are identical, which allows to re-parameterize the optimization problem by their common value.